The Play is Learning Campaign

 Play-based learning and child-initiated play are widely recognised as central to healthy development and learning for children in Kindergarten, Pre-Primary, Year 1 and 2 classrooms and the school yard.

 So, it is essential we continue to advocate for the rights of young children to learn through play.

 Many people have influenced early childhood education (ECE) recently which has led to differing, and at times, opposing philosophical views of what early childhood education – Kindergarten, Pre-Primary, Year 1 and Year 2 – programs should look like.

-In many of these instances pedagogical decisions have been made with little knowledge and/or experience in Early Childhood, and with little consultation with trained Early Childhood staff.
+- Despite the introduction of the Early Years Learning Framework (EYLF) and National Quality Standard (NQS), in some instances pedagogical decisions have been made with little knowledge or experience in ECE, and with little consultation with trained early childhood education staff.

 Questionable practices include direct instruction models, removal of play-based learning and applying similar teaching strategies across K-6 classrooms.

 When teachers plan and implement the Kindergarten Curriculum Guidelines and WA Curriculum in a child-friendly environment, through a balance of child-led and educator supported learning experiences, they see their young students engaged in learning.